tg-rs/carapax/GUIDE.md

 [`SessionManager`](https://tg-rs.github.io/carapax/carapax/session/struct.SessionManager.html) allows to load a session by ID.
 Session ID in manager represented by `Into<String>` so you can use any type you want, if you have issues with updates without chat/user ID.

-You can get [`Session`](https://tg-rs.github.io/carapax/carapax/session/struct.Session.html) directly from manager, or use `TryFromInput` and specify `session: Session<B>` in handler arguments.
+You can either get [`Session`](https://tg-rs.github.io/carapax/carapax/session/struct.Session.html) directly from the manager, or use `TryFromInput` and specify `session: Session<B>` in handler arguments.
-In both cases make sure that you added session manager to context.
+In both cases make sure that session manager is added to the context.

 See [example](examples/app/session.rs) for implementation details.